Gladys Berejiklian: Coalition

 The report's delayed release, along with Maguire's actions and the report's findings, were criticised by some members of the New South Wales Liberal Party, who gave their support to Berejiklian, including Opposition Leader Mark Speakman, who held a press conference on the matter.

 Other state Liberals who criticised the report and spoke in support of Berejiklian included James Griffin, Pru Goward, Tim James, Matt Kean, Philip Ruddock and Natalie Ward.

 Federal Opposition Leader Peter Dutton defended Gladys Berejiklian, saying she was "not corrupt" but was engaged in a bad relationship.

 Berejiklian's proposed lawsuit against ICAC was backed by federal Nationals leader David Littleproud and Kean.

 It has been reported that the New South Wales Liberal Party will not expel Berejiklian.

 Labor Party

 Premier Chris Minns commented on the report's findings but defended Berejiklian's response to the COVID-19 pandemic, which he said was "excellent".
 Prime Minister Anthony Albanese refused to comment on the issue.

 Others

 The Greens were supportive of the ICAC investigation, saying it should bring integrity to the New South Wales Parliament.
 These remarks were made by both federal and state Greens MPs, including federal Senator Mehreen Faruqi, NSW state MP David Shoebridge, and Victorian state MP Tim Read, with Read also stating that Berejiklian would have not been found corrupt if investigated by Victoria's equivalent to ICAC, the Independent Broad-based Anti-corruption Commission (IBAC).

 Post-political career (2022–present)

 In February 2022, Berejiklian was appointed to the executive board of telecommunications company Optus, in the newly created role of Managing Director, Enterprise, Business and Institutional.

+In May 2026, Berejiklian assumed a role on the board of the Victor Chang Cardiac Research Institute.